rachioko/Data-Science-Portfolio/README.md

 ### Deep Learning:

-Artistry: Training Convolutional Neural Networks on images of painitngs to predict the artist of a painting.
+Artistry: Training Convolutional Neural Networks on images of paintngs in order to predict the artist.

 Tools: numpy, Tensorflow, CNN, Tensorboard